Posted on

 Given the above figures, Mary uses the pier diem method to demand $15,000 in pain and suffering damages ($500 x 30).

 For example, under Colorado law, non-economic damages (including pain and suffering damages) cannot exceed $468,000.
-But a court does have the discretion to increase this amount to a maximum of $936,030 upon clear and convincing evidence.3
+However, a court does have the discretion to increase this amount to a maximum of $936,030 upon clear and convincing evidence.3

 Note that California law imposes no caps on a party’s compensatory damages.6